 Mind Lab Pro Ingredients

-When I review the Mind Lab Pro ingredient list, what really jumps out at me is their use of premium, patented, and independently verified compounds instead of generic alternatives.
+When I reviewed the ingredients in Mind Lab Pro, what really jumped out at me is their use of premium, patented, and independently verified compounds instead of potentionally questionable generic products.
 To me, that’s attention to quality.

-What I mean is that, for example, Opti-Nutra chose to use Cognizin instead of plain old citicoline, or Suntheanine over bulk l-theanine.
+What I mean is that, for example, Opti-Nutra chose to use citicoline as Cognizin instead of some no name alternative, Suntheanine over bulk L-theanine, as well as full spectrum lion’s mane mushroom.

 That may make the product a little more expensive, but I find it comforting to know I’m getting some of the best ingredients on the market.